 Is the amortisation on the formation/ establishment costs tax deductible?
 The answer is NO.

-The default way we set up a SMSF is with Individual Trustees.
+The default way we set up an SMSF is with Individual Trustees.
 We charge a fixed Setup Fee of $350 for Individual Trustees.

 Q: Can we deduct the bare trust set-up fees in the SMSF?

-A: Yes, over 5 years (or the term of the loan if less than 5 yrs).
+A: Yes, over either lower of 5 years or the term of the loan.
 This would be classified as a borrowing expense, similar to loan application fees, legal fees etc.